ManiMozaffar/awesome-resumes/README.md

     To snipe an advertisement effectively, it's important to take the time to study the company and their products, services, and technology stacks.
 This will help you to understand their business and the specific skills and experience they are looking for in a candidate.
 You can also customize your resume and cover letter to highlight your skills and experience in a way that is relevant to the job and the company.
     While sniping advertisements can be a time-consuming process, it can be an effective way to increase your chances of landing a job with your favorite company.
 By taking the time to understand the company's needs and customizing your application accordingly, you can demonstrate your enthusiasm for the job and your suitability as a candidate.

+    If you have customized your resume and there's gap between your jobs, it's absolutely fine as the jobs are really related to the advertisement, and the HR still will check your linkedin if gap between jobs matters for them.

 - ### Reach Back